scrapy/scrapy/docs/topics/request-response.rst

 Using FormRequest to send data via HTTP POST
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to simulate a HTML Form POST in your spider, and send a couple of
+If you want to simulate a HTML Form POST in your spider and send a couple of
-key-value fields you could return a :class:`FormRequest` object (from your
+key-value fields, you can return a :class:`FormRequest` object (from your
 spider) like this::

    return [FormRequest(url="http://www.example.com/post/action",